Boondocking with Bambi: 2 Weeks of Solar-Powered Living

-I power my laptop off my GoalZero rather than my RV batteries.
-I’ve also successfully been able to charge the Yeti off my little 100W Ace Hardware inverter without negative consequence to the RV batteries, but again, I do it when the solar panels are cranking.
-I think the solar could keep the Yeti charged, but I’d rather keep my RV batteries for the essentials like the water pump and refrigerator.
+I power my laptop off my portables rather than my RV batteries.
+I’ve also successfully been able to charge my NinjaBatts off my little 100W Ace Hardware inverter without negative consequence to the RV batteries, but again, I do it during the day when I have full sun and the solar panels are cranking.
+I prefer to keep my RV batteries for the essentials like the water pump and refrigerator.
 My phone and hotspot stay easily charged off the onboard USB plugs in my Bambi with no problem.

 As I mentioned earlier, I power my laptop mostly off my portable GoalZero and my truck.
 I’ve used the furnace briefly on a few chilly mornings, which uses power for the blower.
 I’ve also used the water heater a handful of times, which is mostly propane, but still a bit of power.

 Q: How do you power your cook stove?
 A: My two burner cookstove is propane.
 No battery power required!

 Q: What are you doing for coffee?
 A: Coffee is non-negotiable for me and I like my fresh ground beans!
 I have a little Cuisinart two cup coffee maker, but it only works on shore power, so I got myself a little hand grinder and fancy pour over.
 The grinder is fantastic and doesn’t take very long.
 I call it zero amp coffee.